digipres/publications/ipres/ipres-2012/papers/on-the-complexity-of-process-preservation-a-case-study-on-an-e-s.md

 notes_url: null
 parent: iPRES 2012
 presentation_url: null
+publication_type: poster
 size: 781250
 source_name: iPRES
-title: 'On the Complexity of Process Preservation: A Case Study on an E-Science Experiment:
+title: 'On the Complexity of Process Preservation: A Case Study on an E-Science Experiment'
-  Poster - iPRES 2012 - Digital Curation Institute, iSchool, Toronto'
-type: poster
 year: 2012
 ---